nickcharlton/stopspam/README.md

 Simple!

-## Docs
+## Documentation
 =

 ### check(item)
-Check to see if an item is in the spam database
+Check to see if an item is in the stopforumspam database

 Requirements: